yshavit/effesvm_j/notes/bytecode.md

 State is maintained on a LIFO stack.
 Every item in the stack has a type and a value.
 The type is one of:

 - EffesRef
 - Long (signed 64 integer)

 An EffesRef references an object that has:

 - a type
-  - 0 or more constructor arguments, which can be accessed via the _pvar_ opcode (desribed below)
+- 0 or more constructor arguments, which can be accessed via the _pvar_ opcode (described below)

 Operations are always executed within the context of a method (the one exception to this is the initial invocation of a `main` function to start a program, which is handled by the EVM as a special case.
 But within that `main` function, operands do have the function context).
 This context includes the number of arguments that the method has.